 Regular term plans offer better long-term value when paired with disciplined investing.
 ROP plans can help people who don’t usually invest or save money.
 These plans make sure the money comes back, even without any extra profit.

 While Return of Premium (ROP) term insurance plans appear attractive due to the promise of refunding premiums at maturity, ACKO Life takes a more transparent and financially efficient approach.
 ROP plans come with higher premiums, but the refund at maturity is not an actual return; it’s simply the policyholder’s money, returned without any interest.
-ACKO believes this approach creates an illusion of free insurance while locking in funds for decades with no real growth or flexibility.
-Instead, ACKO Life Flexi Term Plan offers affordable premiums, flexible protection options, and more adaptable life cover tailored to your evolving needs.
+Instead, the ACKO Life Flexi Term Plan provides affordable premiums, flexible protection options, and an adaptable life cover designed to match your evolving needs.

 Learn more about: ACKO Life Flexi Term Plan, Critical illness Rider, Accidental Benefit Rider and Disability Income Rider.